Semmes surfaces and intrinsic Lipschitz graphs in the Heisenberg group: Introduction

 We give now an outline of the proof of Theorem \ref{main}, the details of which can be found in Sections~\ref{sect:main-approximation} to~\ref{sect:WGL+BVP-BPiLG-H2k+1}.
 As already mentioned, Theorem~\ref{main} is the Heisenberg analogue of David's Euclidean result~\cite[Proposition~2]{MR1009120}.
 Several different proofs for the Euclidean result, besides~\cite{MR1009120}, are available in the literature and can be found in~\cite{DJ} and~\cite{MR1132876}.
 The general strategy of our proof is inspired by the strategy in~\cite{MR1132876}.
 However, as far as we can tell, the arguments to make this strategy work in the Euclidean setting do not easily translate to $\Hek$, and neither do the other known proofs of the Euclidean analogue of Theorem~\ref{main}.
 Our arguments to implement the strategy in the Heisenberg setting will hence be quite different from Euclidean ones, and are inspired by the concept of \emph{non-monotonicity} introduced by Cheeger, Kleiner and Naor in~\cite{CKN}, and by some of the techniques developed by Naor and Young in~\cite{NY}.

-Following the general strategy of~\cite{MR1132876}, we prove that a Semmes surface $S$ is lower Ahlfors-regular and has BPiLG by showing that $S$ has the two following properties.
-First, $S$ has \emph{big vertical projections} (BVP), see Definition~\ref{def:BVP} and Proposition~\ref{BVPProp}, and in particular is lower Ahlfors-regular, Corollary~\ref{cor:lower-ar}.
+Following the general strategy of~\cite{MR1132876}, we prove that a Semmes surface $S$ is lower Ahlfors-regular and has BPiLG by showing that $S$ has the following properties.
+First, $S$ is lower Ahlfors-regular by Proposition~\ref{prop:lowerAR}.
+This will be obtained as a consequence of the relative isoperimetric inequality in $\Hek$.
+Next, $S$ has \emph{big vertical projections} (BVP), see Definition~\ref{def:BVP} and Proposition~\ref{BVPProp}.
 Roughly speaking, BVP is a uniform and scale invariant way of requiring that, for every ball $B$ centred on $S$, there is a vertical subgroup onto which $B \cap S$ has a large projection in $\calHk$ measure.
-Second, $S$ satisfies the \emph{weak geometric lemma} (WGL) \emph{for vertical hyperplanes}, see Definition~\ref{def:wgl-vertical-hyperplanes} and Proposition~\ref{prop:wgl-vertical-hyperplanes}.
+Finally, $S$ satisfies the \emph{weak geometric lemma} (WGL) \emph{for vertical hyperplanes}, see Definition~\ref{def:wgl-vertical-hyperplanes} and Proposition~\ref{prop:wgl-vertical-hyperplanes}.
 Informally, WGL for vertical hyperplanes states that $S$ can be well-approximated by vertical hyperplanes at most points and scales.
 For closed Ahlfors-regular sets in $\Hek$, the implication

 is the Heisenberg analogue of a Euclidean result due to David and Semmes~\cite[Theorem~1.14]{MR1132876}.
 It has been proven in $\He^1$ by the first two authors with Chousionis in~\cite{CFO}.
-The extension of this result to higher dimensional Heisenberg groups will be given in Section~\ref{sect:WGL+BVP-BPiLG-H2k+1} and this will allow us to conclude the proof of Theorem~\ref{main}.
+The extension of this result to higher dimensional Heisenberg groups will be given in Section~\ref{sect:WGL+BVP-BPiLG-H2k+1}, see~Theorem~\ref{thm:BVP+WGL-BPiLG}, and this will allow us to conclude the proof of Theorem~\ref{main}.